bahmutov/npm-install/README.md

 ## Testing

-Using Mocha and Sinon.js following the guide [How to set up Mocha with Sinon.js](https://glebbahmutov.com/blog/mocha-and-sinon/)
+Using Mocha and Sinon.js following the guide [How to set up Mocha with Sinon.js](https://glebbahmutov.com/blog/mocha-and-sinon/).
+You can find the tests in [test](test) folder.
+In general:

+- all environment inputs are done inside the action, so they can be stubbed and controlled during tests

 ## Links